TZstatsADS/Spr2016-Proj3-Grp10/README.md

 Project 3 - Team 10

-Team members: Bob Minnich, Yusen Wang
+Team members: Bob Minnich, Yusen Wang, Aoyuan Liao

 Summary: In this project, we investigated the affects of feature selection and model selection to determine if a cat or a dog appeared in an image.
 We explored many different possibilites and weighed the tradeoffs of accuracy versus speed during the classification process.